qijianpeng/awesome-edge-computing/README.md

   ecosystems.
 Its implementation relies on an overlay peer-to-peer network and a distributed control algorithm that takes decisions on load redistribution.

+- [ECSNeT++](https://github.com/sedgecloud/ECSNeTpp): ECSNeT++ is a simulation
+  toolkit for simulating the execution of Distributed Stream Processing applications on Edge anc Cloud Computing environments.
+ECSNeT++ is implemented using the OMNeT++ and the INET framework.

 - [EdgeCloudSim](https://github.com/CagataySonmez/EdgeCloudSim): EdgeCloudSim: An
   Environment for Performance Evaluation of Edge Computing Systems.